Hydrocephalus: History

-In the 17th century, Isbrand de Diemerbroeck proposed that the enlargement of an 18-month-old child's head was due to unhealthy diet.
+In the 17th century Isbrand de Diemerbroeck proposed that the enlargement of an 18-month-old child's head was due to unhealthy diet.
 This diet would cause thick fluids to travel from the intestines to the skull.
 He proposed using a poultice and laxative to decrease the amount of fluids in the body.
 If those methods failed, he recommended a skin puncture to remove the fluid.
 In 1744, Claude-Nicolas Le Cat, a French surgeon, performed a ventricular puncture to treat a 3-month old with hydrocephalus.
 He attempted to perform this surgery a second time, but the patient did not survive.
-Also during the 18th century, an English physician named Michael Underwood reported the symptoms associated with hydrocephalus.
-He described vomiting, fever, dilated pupils, sensitivity to light, and diplopia.
+Also during the 18th century, an English physician, Michael Underwood, reported the symptoms associated with hydrocephalus.
+Describing vomiting, fever, dilated pupils, sensitivity to light, and diplopia.
 He also noted that patients eventually fell into a deep coma and died.

 In 1881, Carl Wernicke pioneered sterile ventricular puncture and external drainage of CSF for the treatment of hydrocephalus.
 This occurred a few years after the landmark study of Retzius and Key.
 In 1891, Heinrich Quincke first described using a lumbar puncture to drain excess spinal fluid.
 This eventually led to investigating permanent treatment methods.
 This would require developing a continuous drain to treat hydrocephalus.
 In 1893, Jan MIkulicz-Radecki used a permanent shunt to drain CSF successfully.
-It wasn't until the 20th century that hydrocephalus remained an intractable condition.
-This was when cerebral shunt and other neurosurgical treatment modalities were developed.
+It was not until the 20th century that the cerebral shunt and other neurosurgical treatment modalities were developed.
 In the early 20th century, the role of the arachnoid villi in absorbing cerebrospinal fluid was confirmed by Harvey Cushing.
 He recommended draining the fluid into the retroperitoneal space rather than the scalp.
 He was the first to attempt to create a shunt to the external jugular vein using a transplanted vein from the patient's father.
 In the 1950s, the invention of radiotracers allowed for scientists to trace the flow of cerebrospinal fluid.
 These findings were critical for shaping future therapies and treatments of hydrocephalus.

-The first hydrocephalus shunt was placed in 1956.
+The first cerebral shunt for treatment of hydrocephalus was placed in 1956.
 For the next 30 years, advances in shunt material and design were made, such as development of a valve system.
 Additionally, the invention of prenatal ultrasound made diagnosis of fetal hydrocephalus possible around the 1970s and 1980s.
 In the 1980s and 1990s, it was found that an endoscope could be used to more accurately place ventricular catheters.
 The advent of endoscopic procedures also resulted in endoscopic third ventriculostomies being used more commonly.
 This is an alternative method from shunt placement to treat hydrocephalus.